rfindler/jscontract/workspaces/docs/summaries/AUGUST_17.md

 There are related projects to tackle as well:

 - We might need a Redex model to explain how `CTOr` and `CTAnd` work.
-- We might need random contract testing to exercise the contracts in packages without bugs
+- We might need random contract testing to exercise the contracts in packages without bugs.
 - We might need a graph of changes in DefinitelyTyped over time.
 - We might need to come up with a way to classify the different bugs we've found.
-- We might need to document how to run our tool on various packages (and potentially create a GitHub action)
+- We might need to document how to run our tool on various packages (and potentially create a GitHub action).